The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

-\section{Transient Synchronization dynamics and transverse reactivity}
+\subsection{Transient Synchronization dynamics and transverse reactivity}

-We consider networks of diffusively coupled homogeneous oscillators.
-The network is described by the adjacency matrix $A=[A_{ij}]$, where ${A_{ij}}\geq 0$ measures the strength of the directed coupling from node $j$ to node $i$.
-The equations that describe the network dynamics are
+We consider {directed} networks of diffusively coupled homogeneous oscillators.
+The network is described by the adjacency matrix $A=[A_{ij}]$, where ${A_{ij}}\geq 0$ measures the strength of the directed coupling from node $j$ to node $i$ ($A_{ij}=0$ if there is no coupling from node $j$ to node $i$.)
+The equations that describe the {dynamics of the network nodes/oscillators are,}

-where $\bx_i$ is the $n$-dimensional state of node/oscillator $i$.
-The individual oscillator dynamics is given by $\bF(\bx_i(t))$, and the node-to-node coupling interaction is described by the symmetric and positive semidefinite matrix $H$. { The more general case that the node-to-node coupling function is nonlinear is studied in Supplementary Note 1. } The Laplacian matrix is denoted by $L=[L_{ij}]$ where $L_{ij}= A_{ij} - \delta_{ij} \sum_j A_{ij}$, and $\delta_{ij}$ is the Kronecker delta.
+where {$N$ is the number of nodes/oscillators}, $\bx_i(t)$ is the $n$-dimensional state of node/oscillator $i$ at time $t$.
+The individual oscillator dynamics is given by $\bF(\bx_i(t))$, and the node-to-node coupling interaction is described by the symmetric and positive semidefinite matrix $H$. { The more general case that the node-to-node coupling function is nonlinear is studied in Supplementary Note 1. } The Laplacian matrix is denoted by $L=[L_{ij}]$ where {$L_{ij}= A_{ij} - \delta_{ij} \sum_k A_{ik}$}, and $\delta_{ij}$ is the Kronecker delta.
 By construction, $\sum_j^N L_{ij} = 0, \forall i$.
 The scalar $\sigma \geq 0$ is the coupling strength. { We proceed under the assumption (which is required for the stability of the synchronous solution) that the network has a directed spanning tree \cite{wu2005algebraic}. } Then, the Laplacian matrix has the set of eigenvalues $\{\lambda_i\} $, of which $\lambda_1=0$ and all the others have negative real parts.
-Moreover, $\bar{\lambda}_1 > \bar{\lambda}_2 \geq... \geq \bar{\lambda}_N$, where the bar notation indicates real part.
+Moreover, {$Re(\lambda_1) > Re(\lambda_2) \geq... \geq Re(\lambda_N)$}, where {$Re(\cdot)$} notation indicates real part.